 This post may contain affiliate links.

-Heya!
-Since the lockdown has struck, all I think of is making things with easily available ingredients like this hummus recipe without tahini.
-It is super simple to make and makes a deliciously easy and healthy dip that goes with almost any snack.
+Hummus recipe without tahini is super simple to make and makes a deliciously easy and healthy dip that goes with almost any snack.

 Steps to make tahini